BoPeng/home-media-organizer/README.md

 # list only files with certain exif value.
 # This tends to be slow since it will need to scan the EXIF data of all files
 hmo list 2009 --with-exif QuickTime:AudioFormat=mp4a
+# with any key
+hmo list 2009 --with-exif QuickTime:AudioFormat
+# without any Date related EXIF meta data (external File: date is not considered)
+hmo list 2009 --without-exif '*Date'
 ```

 ### Show EXIF information of one of more files